BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_2_Spending_a_Transaction_to_a_Multisig.md

-# 6.2: Spending a Transaction with a Multisig
+# 6.2: Gastando una Transacción con una Multifirma

 The classic, and complex, way of spending funds sent to a multisignature address using `bitcoin-cli` requires that you do a lot of foot work.